alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-dubbo-consumer-example/readme.md

 Before we start the demo, let's learn how to connect Sentinel with Dubbo to a Spring Cloud application.
 **Note: This section is to show you how to connect to Sentinel.
 The configurations have been completed in the following example, so you don't need modify the code any more.**

-1. Add dependency spring-cloud-starter-sentinel and dubbo-spring-boot-starter in the pom.xml file in your Spring Cloud project.
+1. Add dependency spring-cloud-starter-alibaba-sentinel and dubbo-spring-boot-starter in the pom.xml file in your Spring Cloud project.

 	    <dependency>
             <groupId>org.springframework.cloud</groupId>
-            <artifactId>spring-cloud-starter-sentinel</artifactId>
+            <artifactId>spring-cloud-starter-alibaba-sentinel</artifactId>
         </dependency>

         <dependency>